 As a graduate of this fellowship, you will make a strong impact throughout the country in advancing the latest evidence-based practices in acute pain management.
 As we already know, severe post-surgical pain can lead to debilitating chronic pain.
 At MTSA, we believe in advancing the latest techniques in acute pain management to minimize these chronic, debilitating conditions.
 Working together, we are confident that the incorporation of this fellowship knowledge will reduce health care costs and improve patient outcomes far into the future.

 Thanks again for choosing MTSA and if there is anything I can do to enhance your learning experience in the fellowship, please let me know.

-Bill Johnson DNAP, CRNA Director, Acute Surgical Pain Management Fellowship Version: 2020 Publication Date: 3/17/2020 Last update: 3/2020, 11/2019
+Bill Johnson DNAP, CRNA Director, Acute Surgical Pain Management Fellowship Version: 2021